AnnaAnishchenko/AnnaAnishchenko/README.md

 ## Hi, I`m Anna Anishchenko 👋

-Junior Fullstack Developer Fullstack developer with experience in HTML, CSS, JavaScript, React, Next.js,  Node.js, and MongoDB.
+Junior Fullstack developer with experience in HTML, CSS, JavaScript, React, Next.js,  Node.js, and MongoDB.
 Experienced in creating single-page applications (SPA), integrating REST API, and implementing responsive and adaptive user interface components.
 Experience working in a Scrum environment, adhering to best practices in coding, version control (Git), and performance optimization techniques.
 Here are some ideas to get you started:

 🧰 Tech Stack